-Vure grabbed Toran’s face in both of their hands, sparing one to lift back their mask.
-Toran looked on with horror, their pupils dilating as his mind slowly leapt from reality leaving him in a land of make believe.
+Venture grabbed Toran’s face in both of their hands, sparing one to lift back their mask.
+Toran looked on with horror, their pupils dilating as his mind slowly leaped from reality, leaving him in a land of make-believe.
 Vure returned him to the ground, letting Toran go.
-He looked around at those on his cart, laughing, he removed his shirt and ran off towards the woods.
-His guards staring on in confusion.
+He looked around at those on his cart, laughing; he removed his shirt and ran off towards the woods.
+His guards stared on in confusion.
 The Cappies ran over to Vure, surrounding them in chant.
 Via cried out over the Cappies.

 “What are you?”